hkumarmk/jiocloud-specs/vitess.md

 is the phases

 1. Setup single replicated set of vitess cluster without any sharding.
 Connect openstack to the vitess, and test.
-This need development effort to patch sqlalchemy to add a dialect for vitess or to add a similar interface from openstack components.
-Only use mast node to read and write - usage of slave nodes are only in case of master failure.
+This requires development effort to patch sqlalchemy to add a dialect for vitess or to add a similar interface from openstack components.
+Only use master node to read and write - usage of slave nodes are only in case of master failure.
   1a. only use master for read and write
   1b.
-Start with zookeeper for topology datastore and later use etcd for that.
+Start with zookeeper for topology datastore.
   1c.
 It may make sense to add/write plugin for consul for topology datastore.
 2. Investigate on following items
   2a.
 Do we need to shard all tables? if not, What tables to be sharded across